Treatment of Diabetes

 Cost of Popular Diabetes Medication

-The cost of diabetes prescriptions, including the prescription drugs, monitoring equipment, and routine checkups, accounts for a significant portion of healthcare expenditures.
-It becomes challenging to be affordable, particularly for people who require more extensive insurance coverage.
+Diabetes prescriptions, including drugs, monitoring equipment, and routine checkups, account for a significant portion of healthcare expenditures.
+However, they can become challenging to afford, particularly for people who require more extensive insurance coverage.

 Factor Affecting Cost